pqnelson/pqnelson.github.com/index.md

 is I do.

 I also have a [wiki](./wiki/) of random notes on math and science.
 They're mildly polished, but not presentable in papers.
+More polished materials may appear in my [notebook](./notebk/).

 Send your angry emails to me at `PQNELSON AT GMAIL DOT REMOVE THIS DOT COM`.